andrew/ultimate-awesome/README.md

 - [awesome-services-4-iranian-developers](https://github.com/professormahi/awesome-services-4-iranian-developers) - List of Saas, PaaS, and IaaS Services which is available for Iranian Developers and Startups.
 - [awesome-js-resources](https://github.com/rjoydip-zz/awesome-js-resources) - Collection of JavaScript resources (PDF, Video, Link) .
 - [awesome-mllm-uncertainty](https://github.com/ruiyang-061x/awesome-mllm-uncertainty) - ✨A curated list of papers on the uncertainty in multi-modal large language model (MLLM).
+- [awesome-schematron](https://github.com/Schematron/awesome-schematron) - A curated list of awesome Schematron tools and applications.
+New items welcome.
 - [awesome-op-cat](https://github.com/scrypt-inc/awesome-op-cat) - A curated list of awesome things related to OP_CAT 🐱 on #bitcoin.
 - [awesome-hyperledger](https://github.com/skcript/awesome-hyperledger) - A curated list of Hyperledger Resources, Articles, Talks and Applications, all in one place.
 - [awesome-controllable-video-diffusion](https://github.com/wangqiang9/awesome-controllable-video-diffusion) - Awesome Controllable Video Generation with Diffusion Models.